-One of the most pervasive myths in travel nursing is the potential to earn a six-figure salary while jet-setting across the country.
+One of the most pervasive myths in travel healthcare is the potential to earn a six-figure travel nurse salary while jet-setting across the country.

 It certainly sounds appealing, and plenty of recruiters or agencies will try to sell you with that exact same message–but do you actually have that much earning potential as a traveler?
 Here’s our semi-short breakdown of five tips you can follow to earn your way towards $100k.

 If you just got off a brutal shift and five tips are way more than you want to read right now, click here to skip to the summary with our take on the issue.

 1. Find cold weather, small towns and high-paying states